 NORMAN, Okla. -- No. 15 Oklahoma still hasn't found its offensive footing this season, and during a 25-15 loss to No. 6 Tennessee on Saturday, a frustrated Brent Venables made a switch at quarterback, benching Jackson Arnold for freshman Michael Hawkins Jr.

-The Sooners' first four drives of the second quarter netted -28 yards with two fumbles by Arnold, both on the first play following turnovers by Tennessee, including one at the Tennessee six-yard-line.
+The Sooners' first four drives of the second quarter netted -28 yards with two fumbles by Arnold, both on the first play following turnovers by Tennessee, including one at the Volunteers 6-yard line.
 On another, following a fumble forced by a Trace Ford sack of Nico Iamaleava, Venables said Arnold made the wrong read on a run-pass option on the following play.

-Arnold kept the ball, threw to his left behind the line of scrimmage, but the ball skipped, was ruled a fumble and was recovered after a 21-yard loss by Tennessee's Jakobe Thomas.
+Arnold kept the ball and threw to his left behind the line of scrimmage, but the ball skipped, was ruled a fumble and was recovered after a 21-yard loss by Tennessee's Jakobe Thomas.

 "Really a poor half of football," Venables said.
 "So obviously we made a change there.
 Just felt like we needed to.
 Gave up 12 points off of turnovers there in the first half."

-He gave the Sooners life with his legs (he led the Sooners with 22 rushing yards) when Tennessee's pass rush pressured Oklahoma on 49% of their 45 dropbacks, the highest pressure rate the Sooners have allowed over the past five years, according to ESPN Research.
-Both quarterbacks combined to go 2 of 12 for 14 yards under pressure.
+He gave the Sooners life with his legs, leading the team with 22 rushing yards, when Tennessee's pass rush pressured Oklahoma on 49% of its 45 dropbacks, the highest pressure rate the Sooners have allowed over the past five years, according to ESPN Research.
+Both quarterbacks combined to go 2-of-12 for 14 yards under pressure.

-First-year offensive coordinator Seth Littrell shared Venables' frustration after the game, taking responsibility for the struggles and miscommunications and saying he's going to get back to work at finding the right solution.
+First-year offensive coordinator Seth Littrell shared Venables' frustration after the game, taking responsibility for the struggles and miscommunications and saying he was going to get back to work at finding the right solution.

 Venables said he just needs his quarterback to "execute the basics of our offense consistently," which he said is not very complicated.